uperl/Win32-ErrorMode/README.md

 [Win32API::File](https://metacpan.org/pod/Win32API::File) includes an interface to `SetErrorMode`, but not `GetErrorMode`.
 The interface for this function appears to be a side effect of the main purpose of the module.
-The inteface to `SetErrorMode` is not well documented in [Win32API::File](https://metacpan.org/pod/Win32API::File), but is usable.
+The interface to `SetErrorMode` is not well documented in [Win32API::File](https://metacpan.org/pod/Win32API::File), but is usable.